≡ Menu

-This article is not about Whip it, that Devo song (if you’re too young to remember it, Google NOW!) but Whippet the dog breed.
-Okay, that was a bad play on words…but the Whippet dog breed is one you might want to consider bringing into your family.
+This article is not about Whip It, that Devo song (if you’re too young to remember it, Google NOW!) but about Whippet the Dog breed.
+Okay, that was a foul play on words…but the Whippet dog breed is one you might want to consider bringing into your family.

 And if you’re not…

-Totally sold on getting one of these little guys, then you should keep on reading because in this article, we’re going to attempt to describe what it might be like to own a Whippet which “hopefully” will give you a better idea if owning one of these guys will be a good idea for you and your family.
+Sold on getting one of these little guys, then you should keep on reading because, in this article, we’re going to attempt to describe what it might be like to own a Whippet which “hopefully” will give you a better idea if owning one of these guys will be a good idea for you and your family.

 So, without further ado, let’s dive right in!